 9. Plan ahead and be ready to adapt

-Working with a more diverse audience means adapting how we do research around the participant.
+Working with a more diverse audience means adapting how we do research around the participants.
 Plan and be ready to adapt to the unexpected.
 Allocate more time when the need arises.
 If there is a need for a translator, factor in the time of the translation for both the question, answer and clarification.

 Plan ahead when testing with assistive technology.
 If using the participant set up, you might realise right before the session that a blind person might not have a screen or mouse to use your digital solution.
 You might need to bring a screen to follow along.